Sephyryah/odin-recipes/README.md

 ## Description

-This project is a website that list multiple recipes, categorized by difficulty level.
+This project is a website that list multiple recipes, categorized by type.
 Each recipe will have a link to go to their respective webpage who detail the recipe.

 ## Features

 Here's the different features of the project:

-    - List of recipe categorized by difficulty
+    - List of recipe categorized by type
     - Link to the recipe's detail

 ## Getting Started